The Daily Fix: Demonetisation is the best argument for restoring the autonomy of the RBI

 The Big Story: Received wisdom

 The Reserve Bank of India’s note to the parliamentary committee on demonetisation confirms the worst suspicions about the policy.
-It was taken on a political whim, keeping the central bank out of the loop.
+It was made on a political whim, keeping the central bank out of the loop.
 On November 7, the RBI was “advised” by the government to consider demonetising high-value currency notes and by November 8, the prime minister had made his famous late-evening announcement.
 It was done with minimal preparation – as of November 8, the stock of Rs 2,000 notes was barely 6% of the currency drawn out of circulation.
 It also blows away the fig leaf sported by the government so far, that the decision to demonetise flowed from the RBI and was therefore rooted in monetary wisdom.

 In all this, the central bank comes across as an institution tragically flailing as tries to keep up with its political masters.
 That is, unfortunately, not an exaggeration because if demonetisation has revealed anything, it is that the autonomy of the central bank is all but gone.
 The government had already chipped away at it through structural changes last year, when the Centre decreed that all decisions would be taken by a monetary policy committee, which would include the governor, the deputy governor and three other members from outside the central bank.
 The governor did not have veto power and the deputy governor was chosen by a committee headed by the cabinet secretary.
 It led to fears about government interference and that decisions taken by the RBI would be shaped by political, rather than monetary, considerations.